DhruvBundheliya/custom-fe-be/README.md

 To build the static content for production and serve it using serve, follow these steps:

 1. Navigate to the frontend directory.
-2. Install dependencies for the frontend using `npm install`.
+2. Install dependencies for the front end using `npm install`.
 3. Build the static content using `npm run build`.
 4. Serve the static content using serve:
 ```